Climate and Average Weather Year Round in Sedona Arizona, United States

 The average hourly wind speed in Sedona experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 8.3 months, from October 22 to July 1, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is April 9, with an average hourly wind speed of 7.6 miles per hour.
+The windier part of the year lasts for 8.3 months, from October 23 to July 2, with average wind speeds of more than 6.2 miles per hour.
+The windiest month of the year in Sedona is April, with an average hourly wind speed of 7.5 miles per hour.

-The calmer time of year lasts for 3.7 months, from July 1 to October 22.
-The calmest day of the year is August 11, with an average hourly wind speed of 4.8 miles per hour.
+The calmer time of year lasts for 3.7 months, from July 2 to October 23.
+The calmest month of the year in Sedona is August, with an average hourly wind speed of 4.9 miles per hour.

 The predominant average hourly wind direction in Sedona varies throughout the year.